fariba87/yolo-plate-license/README.md

 	    Note 2: Yolo annotation for bounding boxes: (xcenter, ycenter, width, height) Note 3: yolo predict the offset for bounding boxes Note 4: yolov8 is anchor free
+	    Note 5: it is an Object Detection Problem

       1.2) for recognition:

         input: a rectangle image consisting of sequence of numbers and alphabel
 		Note: we can assume the orientation of text line is horizontal,otherwise an alignment is needed as preprocessing
 		label: text(sequence of characters)
+		Note: it is a sequence to sequence modeling problem(but as there is no free dataset for it(to free annotation for characters at plate level), we consider it as a classification problem)
 2) Model:

 	2-1) Detection: